hieuvp/learning-python/advanced-tutorials/partial-functions/README.md

     return u*4 + v*3 + w*2 + x
 #Enter your code here to create and print with your partial function
 ```

-This site is generously supported by DataCamp.
-DataCamp offers online interactive Python Tutorials for Data Science.
-Join over a million other learners and get started learning Python for data science today!